 This movie is great in general, but I love the relationship between Belle and the Beast.
 She isn’t turned away by his appearance.
 They take actual time to get to know each other and fall in love naturally, rather than “love at first sight.”
 And don’t give me that Stockholm Syndrome nonsense – I don’t believe that to be the case but explaining why would be a whole other blog post 😉 They grow and change together because of their love for each other and that’s a beautiful thing.
 The quote on the poster calls it “the most beautiful love story ever told.”

-Okay, so this is one I would never actually watch with my husband because he absolutely hates Cinderella (I don’t agree, but don’t get him started).
-However, if your significant other doesn’t think the way my husband does this can be a great one to watch.
+This is a good one for me to watch solo because my husband absolutely hates Cinderella (I don’t agree, but don’t get him started).
 It’s the classic Disney romance.
 The ball, the shoe, the carriage – these things have become symbolic of Disney romance and Disney weddings now.
 I also highly recommend the live action movie.
 I actually like it better than the animated one.

 Lady and the Tramp